 The idea that the cytoplasm was the ‘home’ of whatever goes wrong wasfirst proposed back in the 1920’s by a brilliant medical scientist and recipient of a Nobel Prize, Dr Otto Warburg, a good friend of Albert Einstein.
 He observed that cancer cells make a lot of lactic acid compared to normal cells.

 The Metabolic Theory of Cancer

-Cells turn glucose into energy in a highly efficient way, called aerobic metabolism, that needs oxygen to ‘light the fire’.
+Cells turn glucose into energy in a highly efficient way, called aerobic Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…, that needs oxygen to ‘light the fire’.
 This produces lots of ATP which is the energy currency of our cells.
 Although this was unknown at the time, this process happens in the mitochondria, the energy factories in the cell’s cytoplasm.

 But, in the absence of enough oxygen, for example in sprinters whose rapid burst of activity exhausts the cell’s ability to make enough energy aerobically, a secondary mechanism of making energy through fermentation, called anaerobic metabolism, kicks in.
 It doesn’t need oxygen, and consequently doesn’t generate oxidants, the exhaust fumes of oxidative metabolism, but is much less efficient, creating much less ATP and creates lactic acid as a by-product.
 That’s the stuff that makes muscles sore after exercise.